Brewery: Industrialization

 Breweries, as production facilities reserved for making beer, did not emerge until monasteries and other Christian institutions started producing beer not only for their own consumption but also to use as payment.
 This industrialization of brewing shifted the responsibility of making beer to men.

 The oldest, still functional, brewery in the world is believed to be the German state-owned Weihenstephan brewery in the city of Freising, Bavaria.
 It can trace its history back to 1040 AD.
 The nearby Weltenburg Abbey brewery, can trace back its beer-brewing tradition to at least 1050 AD.
 The Žatec brewery in the Czech Republic claims it can prove that it paid a beer tax in 1004 AD.

 Early breweries were almost always built on multiple stories, with equipment on higher floors used earlier in the production process, so that gravity could assist with the transfer of product from one stage to the next.
 This layout often is preserved in breweries today, but mechanical pumps allow more flexibility in brewery design.
 Early breweries typically used large copper vats in the brewhouse, and fermentation and packaging took place in lined wooden containers.
 Such breweries were common until the Industrial Revolution, when better materials became available, and scientific advances led to a better understanding of the brewing process.
 Today, almost all brewery equipment is made of stainless steel.

 During the Industrial Revolution, the production of beer moved from artisanal manufacture to industrial manufacture, and domestic manufacture ceased to be significant by the end of the 19th century.
+In addition to changes in manufacturing capacity, the number of breweries grew throughout industrialization.
+For example, in America, number of breweries rose from 431 to 4,131 between 1850 and 1873.